Raaatus/RamsRat-Ransomware/README.md

 Defender is probably being fooled by the build, but I'm disappointed that it doesn't even detect file encryption on your PC.

 - After you've built or downloaded the release, you end up with a `Ramsom` folder.
-- Place it anywhere on the machine you want to “check”.
+- Place it anywhere on the machine you want to “encrypt”.

 - Run cmd to specify the C2 server and port.
 Type `cmd` at the top of the address bar.
   ![plot](./img/cmdexec.png)